AFI Life Achievement Award

-The AFI Life Achievement Award was established by the board of directors of the American Film Institute (AFI) on February 26, 1973, to honor a single individual for their lifetime contribution to enriching American culture through motion pictures and television.
-The recipient is selected and honored at an annual ceremony, with the award presented by a master of ceremonies and, recently, the prior year's recipient.
+The AFI Life Achievement Award was established by the board of directors of the American Film Institute (AFI) on February 26, 1973, to honor a single individual for their lifetime contribution to enriching the American culture through motion pictures and television.
+The recipient is selected and honored at an annual ceremony, with the award presented by a master of ceremonies and, recently, by the prior year's recipient.

 The AFI's trustees initially specified that "The recipient must be one who fundamentally advanced the art of film and whose achievements had been acknowledged by film scholars, critics, their individual peers and the general public".
 The trustees also specified "That the work of the recipient must have withstood the test of time".

 History of the award

 Director John Ford was the unanimous choice of the board of trustees for the first award as he "clearly stands preeminent in the history of motion pictures."

 President Richard Nixon attended the gala dinner at which Ford was presented the award on March 31, 1973.

 The board of trustees later amended the "test of time" requirement to enable the AFI Life Achievement Award to be presented to individuals with active careers, such as Steven Spielberg.